phuoc852312/phuoc852312.github.io/README.md

 ## Serve locally

 ```
-git clone git@github.com:hijiangtao/hijiangtao.github.io.git
+git clone git@github.com:phuoc852312/phuoc852312.github.io.git
 bundle exec jekyll serve
 ```

 ## About

-[Create](https://github.com/hijiangtao/hijiangtao.github.io/issues/new) a new issue to report bugs or communicate with me about your insights.
+[Create](https://github.com/phuoc852312/phuoc852312.github.io/issues/new) a new issue to report bugs or communicate with me about your insights.

 This is the source code for my personal website.

 Unless stated otherwise, all content is MIT-licensed.

-Joe Jiang
+Phuoc Jiang

 2017.2